cs4241-19a/fp/README.md

 all socket information was kept up-to-date in addition to random board setup generation was a task which we struggled with tackling at first, however we were able to overcome our difficulties!

+**How To Run**
+We were unable to place the game on a remote client due to socketing conflicts.
+In the future we're hoping to get this to work so that people can play our game online.
+The game can be run by running npm intall and then npm start in the app package.json directory.
+After running these commands the application can be accessed via localhost:3000 in a browser.
+Multiple tabs can count as multiple players (for testing purposes) as long as they are connected to localhost:3000 as well.

 ## This project features:
 - A React.js front-end framework that dynamically renders DOM elements for players.